prpaskov/publicationBot/README.md

 ## pubBot

 pubBot is a red-teaming exercise that explores the capabilities of LLMs -- ChatGPT, Claude, and Gemini -- to generate misinformation and malicious output in the form of reputable academic research.
 This a proof of concept (POC) that relies heavily on prompt engineering and works best with ChatGPT 3.5.
 Send comments, bugs, and tips to patriciarosepaskov@gmail.com.
 Please do not circulate without author's consent.
+Last updated Spring 2024.

 ## Table of Contents